The Chess Memory Palace cover

 Now let’s apply these principles.
 In this section we will create bold visualisations of individual picture words.
 In the following section we will associate two picture words together in a location.

 Many picture words are naturally compelling.
-It is not difficult to imagine a shark (f4), for example.
-But let’s practise anyway, as a warm up.
+It is not difficult to imagine a shark (pawn to f4), for example.
+But let’s practise anyway, as a warm-up.

 Imagine a great white shark, perhaps the shark from the film Jaws.
 Imagine its strength as it powers its body through the water, the sound of the waves, its sharp white teeth.
 Imagine its gaping mouth and your fear (thrill?) as you watch it.
 What does it feel like as it bites you?

 Other picture words are a challenge.
-For example, the one-syllable picture word for e4 is lore (a body of knowledge).
+For example, I use lore (a body of knowledge) for pawn to e4.
 How can you visualise an abstract concept like lore?
 I imagine a book of lore.
 A book is not a memorable object either.
 It is small and rectangular and unremarkable.
-But one book from J. K. Rowling’s Harry Potter series is very memorable:
+But one book from JK Rowling’s Harry Potter series is very memorable:

 Note how many senses are used: the visually bright cover, the sound of the book scuttling and flapping, the pain as it snaps on Harry’s hand.
 Most important of all is the story of Harry hunting the book around his room while trying not to wake his uncle.
 These all combine to make a very compelling description.
 When I visualise lore, I imagine The Monster Book of Monsters.

 While you are watching TV, take note of the adverts too.
-Marketing agencies spend vast sums on market research and focus groups to create adverts that conform to the principles of memory: often funny with surrealist humour, multi-sensory, and using relatable characters to represent a faceless company.
-Think of the Michelin Man, Tony the Tiger, or the Pillsbury Doughboy.
+Marketing agencies spend vast sums on market research and focus groups to create adverts that conform to the principles of memory: often funny with surreal humour, multi-sensory, and using relatable characters to represent a faceless company.
+Classic examples are the Michelin Man, Tony the Tiger, and the Pillsbury Doughboy.

 Robust composite images